lab-lab/nndb/fMRI_preprocessing/README.md

-## Scripts to analysis e-fMRI data from full length movie watching @ LAB Lab, UCL
+## Scripts to analysise e-fMRI data from full length movie watching @ LAB Lab, UCL

 We've collated a series of scripts to process participant data from ecological functional magnetic resonance imaging (e-fMRI) of movies.
-The scripts are not yet functioning as a pipeline.
-More information to follow.
+The scripts are not  functioning as a pipeline, so they can be easily modified to fit different analyses.
+NOTE: These were the original v1.0 of NNDb preprocessing scripts.
+We have made available a new preprocessing using the master script afni_proc.py freely available with AFNI software.
+Please make sure to use the timing correction script (#16) below, even when using afni_proc or any other fMRI preprocessing pipeline.

 Currently the order in which to run the scripts is as follows:
 ```